kubeflow/website/README.md

-# Creating and updating the Kubeflow docs
+# Creating and Updating the Kubeflow docs

 Welcome to the GitHub repository for Kubeflow's public website.
 The docs are hosted at https://www.kubeflow.org.